-- Inform the student of our services
+- Inform the student of our services relevant to their circumstances

 - Reassure the student of our services and competence

-- A more directive role is required if harm to self or others is suspected (i.e. escort student to counselling)
+- A more directive role is required if harm to self or others is suspected

-- Call us at anytime to consult
+- Call or email us at any time to consult

 What should I say to a distressed student?

 - "I have noticed that your grades and involvement in class have dropped."